Note value: Modifiers

 A note value may be augmented by adding a dot after it.
 This dot adds the next briefer note value, making it one and a half times its original duration.
 A number of dots (n) lengthen the note value by 2^{n} − 1/2^{n} its value, so two dots add two lower note values, making a total of one and three quarters times its original duration.
 The rare three dots make it one and seven eighths the duration, and so on.

 The double dot was first used in 1752 by J. J. Quantz; in music of the 18th century and earlier the amount by which the dot augmented the note varied: it could be more or less than the modern interpretation, to fit into the context.

-The vertical double dot was introduced by Willi Apel and is commonly used in modern transcriptions of medieval and renaissance music.
-It lengthens an already dotted note by half: a dotted half note (minim) consisting of 6 quarter notes becomes 9 quarters when vertically double-dotted.
-This greatly simplifies modern notation (which otherwise would require a dotted half note tied to a dotted quarter note).
+The vertical double dot was introduced by Willi Apel and is sometimes used in modern transcriptions of medieval and renaissance music written in mensural notation.
+It is used to write a note worth nine beats filling a full bar in 9/8 or 9/4 meter.
+The second dot lengthens an already dotted note by half once more. thus, a dotted half note (minim) consisting of 6 quarter notes becomes 9 quarter notes.
+Without this device, such a value would require writing a dotted half note tied to a dotted quarter note.

 To divide a note value to three equal parts, or some other value than two, tuplets may be used.
 However, see swung note and notes inégales.